 You should also avoid swimming after PRK for the first week.
 Pool swimming can be resumed after one week, but you should avoid swimming in rivers, oceans and lakes for at least two weeks.
 Always consult your doctor before beginning exercise after PRK.

 Complications of PRK

-Blurry vision, dry eyes, haze, night glare, infection and over- or undercorrection are possible complications of PRK, according to the Turner Eye Institute.
+Blurry vision, dry eyes, haze, night glare, infection and over- or undercorrection are possible complications of PRK.
 If you experience bleeding or excessive pressure, contact your doctor immediately.
-It is important to follow your post-operative instructions.
-Avoid exercise until directed to do so.
-If you do engage in contact sports or swim, contact your doctor to avoid further complications.
+It is important to follow your post-operative instructions and monitor for signs of infection after PRK.